grstavares/ShoppingCartPOC/README.md

 5. After the command above, please run the following command: `aws cloudformation deploy --template-file <ABSOLUTE PROJECT FOLDER LOCATION>/packaged.yml --stack-name <YOUR STACK NAME>`;
 6. After stack Creation, please run the following command: `aws cloudformation describe-stacks --stack-name <YOUR STACK NAME>`;
 7. In the command Output, please look for Outputs session.
 You will find three critical values::
-    1. *APIUrl*: The REST HTTPS endpoint for API testing;
+   1. _APIUrl_: The REST HTTPS endpoint for API testing;
-    2. *GraphQLUrl*: The GraphQL endpoint for API testing;
+   2. _GraphQLUrl_: The GraphQL endpoint for API testing;
-    3. *GraphQLAPIKey*: The GraphQL endpoint API Key to authorize queries inside GraphQL api.
+   3. _GraphQLAPIKey_: The GraphQL endpoint API Key to authorize queries inside GraphQL api.
 8. With this information, you can proceed to integrate your clients to the API.

 #### Client Integration Requirements

 ##### REST API Requests

-For the REST API, you can send requests for the folowing endpoints:
+For the REST API, you can send requests for the following endpoints:

 1. `{APIUrl}/cart`: **GET** All Products from Cart, **POST** a product to Cart, **DELETE** all products form Cart.
 2. `{APIUrl}/cart/{sku}`: **GET** Product from Cart with the informed SKU, **PUT** product data to Cart, updating the old values, **DELETE** product form Cart.
-3. `{APIUrl}/conversion`: Convert and Unauthenticad Cart to and Authenticated One (**POST**).
+3. `{APIUrl}/conversion`: Convert and Unauthenticated Cart to and Authenticated One (**POST**).

 For all the requests, you must provide and `Authorization` header OR a `sessionId` query parameter.
 The authorization header, **at this moment**, will be considered the plain UserId.
 The `conversion` operation permits move the cart from unauthorized to authorized status.
 For this reason, in the request you must provide the `Authorization` header AND the `sessionId` query parameter.